YarnSpinnerTool/YarnSpinner/README.md

 <img src="Documentation/YarnSpinnerLogo.png" alt="Yarn Spinner logo" width="100px;" align="right">

 **[Yarn](https://github.com/infiniteammoinc/Yarn)** is a language that's designed to make it *super easy* to create interactive dialogue for games.
-Yarn's very similar in style to [Twine](http://twinery.org), so if you already know that, you'll be right at home!
-If you don't, that's cool - Yarn's syntax is extremely minimal, and there's not much there to learn.
-The Yarn language is used in a number of cool games, including [Night In The Woods](http://nightinthewoods.com) and [Knights and Bikes](https://www.kickstarter.com/projects/foamsword/knights-and-bikes).
+Yarn's similar in style to [Twine](http://twinery.org), so if you already know that, you'll be right at home!
+If you don't, that's cool - Yarn's [syntax](Documentation/YarnSpinner-Dialogue/Yarn-Syntax.md) is extremely minimal, and there's not much there to learn.
+The Yarn language is used in a number of cool games, including [Night In The Woods](http://nightinthewoods.com) and [Knights and Bikes](http://foamswordgames.com/knights).

 > **New!** Join our [narrative game development](http://lab.to/narrativegamedev) Slack!
+>
-> **New!** Continual integration [API documentation](https://thesecretlab.github.io/YarnSpinner/html/) now available
+> **New!** Continual integration [API documentation](https://thesecretlab.github.io/YarnSpinner/html/) now available.

 **Yarn Spinner** interprets the Yarn language, and is written in [C#](https://en.wikipedia.org/wiki/C_Sharp_%28programming_language%29).
 Yarn Spinner is designed to be easy to add to [Unity](http://www.unity3d.com) games, but it's also intended for use in other contexts as well.